Catholic Relief Services (CRS)

 Catholic Relief Services was founded in 1943 by the Catholic Bishops of the United States to serve World War II survivors in Europe.
 Since then, we have expanded in size to reach more than 130 million people in more than 100 countries on five continents.

-Our mission is to assist impoverished and disadvantaged people overseas, working in the spirit of Catholic Social Teaching to promote the sacredness of human life and the dignity of the human person.
-Although our mission is rooted in the Catholic faith, our operations serve people based solely on need, regardless of their race, religion or ethnicity.
-Within the United States, CRS engages Catholics to live their faith in solidarity with the poor and suffering of the world.
+For over 75 years, their mission has been to assist impoverished and disadvantaged people overseas, working in the spirit of Catholic social teaching to promote the sacredness of human life and the dignity of the human person.
+Although their mission is rooted in the Catholic faith, their operations serve people based solely on need, regardless of their race, religion or ethnicity.
+Within the United States, CRS engages Catholics to live their faith in solidarity with the poor and suffering people of the world.

-The fundamental motivating force in all activities of CRS is the Gospel of Jesus Christ as it pertains to the alleviation of human suffering, the development of people and the fostering of charity and justice.
-We are committed to a set of Guiding Principles and hold ourselves accountable to each other for them.
+CRS is motivated by the example of Jesus Christ to ease suffering, provide development assistance, and foster charity and justice.
+They are committed to a set of Guiding Principles and hold themselves accountable to each other for them.

 As the official international humanitarian agency of the Catholic community in the United States, CRS is governed by a board of directors comprising clergy, most of them bishops elected by the United States Conference of Catholic Bishops, as well as religious and Catholic lay men and women.See more